 Technical indicators and overlays to run technical analysis with JavaScript / TypeScript.

-performance improvements when providing data up-front during a backtest or historical data import.
+providing data up-front during a backtest or historical data import.
+You can try it out streaming input data

 npm install trading-signals